theodore-s-beers/wp-migration/README.md

 8. Regenerate permalinks

-    - Log into WordPress _in a browser_ at (e.g.) `test.bar.dev/wp-admin`
+    - Log into WordPress _in a browser_ at (e.g.) `test.bar.dev/wp-admin`.
-    - The admin credentials should be the same as on the original site (e.g., at `foo.com/wp-admin`)
+    - The admin credentials should be the same as on the original site (e.g., at `foo.com/wp-admin`).
-    - Go to Settings > Permalinks and click Save Changes to regenerate `.htaccess` rules
+    - Go to Settings > Permalinks and click Save Changes to regenerate `.htaccess` rules.

 9. Verify and test site

-    - Visit (e.g.) `test.bar.dev` and ensure the site is functioning properly
+    - Visit (e.g.) `test.bar.dev` and ensure the site is functioning properly.
-    - Test media, plugins, and content to verify that everything was transferred
+    - Test media, plugins, and content to verify that everything was transferred.
-    - Run a broken link checker and/or check for any hardcoded URLs still pointing to the old site URL (e.g., `foo.com`)
+    - Run a broken link checker and/or check for any hardcoded URLs still pointing to the old site URL (e.g., `foo.com`).

 10. Clean up